 Prayer of Cardinal Mercier to the Holy Spirit

-May there be Glory, adoration, love, and blessing to You Eternal Divine Spirit, Who has brought to earth for us the Saviour of our souls.
-And may there be glory and honour to His most adorable Heart Who loves us with an infinite love.
+May there be glory, adoration, love, and blessing to You Eternal Divine Spirit, who has brought to earth for us the Savior of our souls.
+And may there be glory and honor to His most adorable heart who loves us with an infinite love.

 Oh Holy Spirit, soul of my soul, I adore You: enlighten me, guide me, strengthen me, console me, teach me what I should do, give me your orders.

 I promise to submit myself to all that will happen to me, allowed by You: I ask only that I may know Your will.

 2. Prayerful Reading of the Word - Lectio